 Bristol had the final say on where American journalists were allowed to travel within Anatolia and therefore censored reports before they were even written.
-He also sent home the Commanders of destroyers if they expressed derogatory opinions of the Turks.2 He chose two journalists to report for him on events in Turkey and gave them strict instructions not to report freely, but instead to protect American interests.
-When Mustafa Kemal's regular army entered the city of Smyrna and began committing atrocities on its predominantly Greek and Armenian citizens, one of his journalists, John Clayton, in a report that was published in the Daily Telegraph wrote: "The discipline and order of the Turkish troops have been excellent."3
+He chose to ignore reports of Greek women and children being deported to the interior and sent home the Commanders of destroyers if they expressed derogatory opinions of the Turks.2 He chose two journalists to report for him on events in Turkey and gave them strict instructions not to report freely, but instead to protect American interests.
+When Mustafa Kemal's regular army entered the city of Smyrna and began committing atrocities on its predominantly Greek and Armenian citizens, one of his journalists, John Clayton, in a report that was published in the Daily Telegraph wrote:

 1. Robert Shenk, America's Black Sea Fleet.
 Naval Institute Press, 2012.
 46.

 3. G. Milton, Paradise Lost.
 Sceptre, 2008.
 286.

 5. L. Ureneck, The Great Fire: One American's mission to rescue victims of the Twentieth century's first Genocide.
 Ecco, 2015.
 63.